Forty Thousand Kilometers Under Quantum Protection: NOTE 3. Signal amplification

 \\

-\subsection{3.3\quad Composition of amplifiers and losses}
+\subsection{3.3 $\quad$ Composition of amplifiers and losses}

-~~\\ In our quantum key distribution (QKD) protocol, the amplification is used to compensate the fiber losses.
+In our quantum key distribution (QKD) protocol, the amplification is used to compensate the fiber losses.
 Long-distance transmission requires a cascade of amplifiers, in which case the signal’s evolution is determined by a sequence of multiple loss and amplification channels.
-In this section we prove that any such sequence can be mathematically reduced to a composition of one loss and one amplification channels.
-The canonical transformation of the loss channel is

-where $\lambda$ is the interaction parameter, $T$ is the proportion of the transmitted signal, the annihilation operator $\hat{c}$ corresponds to the initially empty mode which the lost photons go to, and $\hat{\bar U}_\lambda=e^{\lambda \hat{a}^\dag \hat{c} - \lambda \hat{a} \, \hat{c}^\dag}$. \\\\\textbf{Statement 1.} \textit{Two loss or amplification channels can be effectively reduced to one.} \\ First, we show that a pair of loss or amplification channels can be effectively reduced to the one channel (Fig.\ref{AmpLoss}\textbf{a}).
+In this section we prove that any such sequence can be mathematically reduced to a composition of one loss and one amplification channels. \\\\\textbf{Statement 1.} \textit{Two loss or amplification channels can be effectively reduced to one.} \\ First, we show that a pair of loss or amplification channels can be effectively reduced to the one channel (Fig.\ref{AmpLoss}\textbf{a}).
 To that end, let us consider two consequent loss channels:

 where we defined operator $\hat{c}$

 acting on the vacuum state and satisfying the canonical commutation relation $[\hat{c},\hat{c}^\dag]=1$.
 The last expression of Eq.\,(\ref{two_losses}) represents the action of one loss channel with the effective parameter $T = T_1 T_2$